-For high travel speed, push the high travel speed switch on the control handle and move the Forward/Reverse Rocker to the maximum travel speed position.
+For high travel speed, turn the travel speed switch to the high speed position (), and move the Forward/Reverse Rocker to the maximum travel speed position.

 PLUGGING

 Plugging is another way to slow down your truck.
 While the truck is moving, in either direction, move the Forward/Reverse rocker through neutral to the opposite direction of travel.